Build Tax-Free Wealth with IUL for Entrepreneurs

 Is an IUL better than a 401(k) for business owners?

-It depends on your goals — but for many entrepreneurs, IUL and a 401(k) serve complementary rather than competing purposes.
+It depends on your goals — but for many entrepreneurs, IUL and a 401(k) work together rather than replace one another.

-A 401(k) offers tax-deductible contributions and employer matching (if applicable), making it an excellent first step for retirement savings.
-However, it comes with strict annual contribution limits ($23,000 in 2024, or $30,500 if you're 50+), mandatory Required Minimum Distributions (RMDs) starting at age 73, and withdrawals taxed as ordinary income.
+A 401(k) gives tax‑deductible contributions and possible employer match, so it’s usually the first retirement vehicle to fund.
+It has annual contribution limits ($23,000 in 2024, or $30,500 if you’re 50+), and required minimum distributions (RMDs) begin at age 73, with withdrawals taxed as ordinary income.

-An IUL has no IRS contribution limits, no RMDs, and allows tax-free access to cash value through policy loans — making it particularly powerful for high-income entrepreneurs who have already maxed out their 401(k) and want additional tax-advantaged accumulation.
-IUL also provides a death benefit and downside protection that a 401(k) cannot offer.
+An IUL has no IRS contribution cap, no RMDs, and can offer tax‑free access to cash value through loans — useful for high earners who’ve maxed out retirement accounts and want additional tax‑efficient accumulation.
+IUL also includes a death benefit and downside protection that a 401(k) doesn’t provide.

-Bottom line: Max your 401(k) first for the tax deduction, then use IUL to build additional tax-free wealth beyond those limits.
+Bottom line: Max out your 401(k) first for the tax deduction, then consider IUL to grow additional tax‑efficient wealth beyond those limits.

 Can I use my IUL cash value to fund business expenses?

-Yes — and this is one of the most strategically powerful features of IUL for entrepreneurs.
-Once your policy has accumulated sufficient cash value, you can take a policy loan against that value and use the proceeds for virtually any purpose: business expansion, equipment purchases, hiring, real estate down payments, or bridging a cash flow gap.
+Yes.
+Once your IUL accumulates sufficient cash value, you can take a policy loan and use the funds for nearly any business purpose — expansion, equipment, hires, real estate down payments, or bridging cash flow gaps.

-No credit check or bank approval required — you're borrowing against your own asset
+No credit check or bank approval: you’re borrowing against your own asset

-Tax-free proceeds — policy loans are not considered taxable income
+Tax‑favored proceeds: policy loans are generally not taxable income

-Death benefit remains active — your beneficiaries are still protected while the loan is outstanding (though unpaid loans reduce the death benefit)
+Death benefit remains active: beneficiaries remain protected, though unpaid loans reduce the death benefit

-The primary risk to manage: if a policy loan is not repaid and the policy lapses, the outstanding loan balance may become taxable.
-Work with your advisor to structure loan repayments appropriately.
+Main risk: if a loan isn’t repaid and the policy lapses, the outstanding loan could become taxable income.
+Work with an advisor to set appropriate repayment plans.

 What happens to my IUL if the stock market crashes?

-Your IUL cash value is protected by a floor — typically 0% — which means your account value cannot decrease due to negative index performance.
-If the S&P 500 drops 30% in a given year, your IUL cash value simply earns 0% for that crediting period rather than losing value.
+Your IUL cash value is protected by a floor — typically 0% — so it won’t lose value due to negative index returns.
+If the S&P 500 falls 30% in a year, your policy would usually credit 0% for that period rather than a negative return.

-Cost of insurance (COI) charges — these are deducted from cash value regardless of market performance and increase as you age
+Cost of insurance (COI): deducted from cash value and rising with age

-Policy fees and administrative charges — ongoing expenses that reduce net cash value growth
+Policy fees and admin charges: ongoing expenses that reduce net growth

 Are IUL policy loans really tax‑free?

-The policy must not be a Modified Endowment Contract (MEC) — overfunding a policy too quickly can trigger MEC status, which subjects loans and withdrawals to income tax and a 10% penalty
+The policy must not be a Modified Endowment Contract (MEC): overfunding can trigger MEC status, which changes tax rules for loans and withdrawals

-The policy must remain in force — if the policy lapses with an outstanding loan, the loan balance becomes taxable income in the year of lapse
+The policy must remain in force: if the policy lapses with an outstanding loan, the loan balance can become taxable income in the year of lapse

-The policy must comply with IRS Section 7702 guidelines — a licensed advisor should design the policy to stay within these parameters
+The policy should comply with IRS Section 7702: a licensed advisor should design the policy to meet these guidelines

-When structured correctly, IUL policy loans are one of the most tax-efficient liquidity mechanisms available to entrepreneurs.
+When set up correctly, IUL loans can be one of the most tax‑efficient ways to access liquidity for entrepreneurs.

 How much can I contribute to an IUL each year?

-Unlike 401(k)s and IRAs, IUL policies have no IRS-imposed contribution limits.
-However, there are practical limits determined by the policy's design and IRS guidelines:
+Unlike 401(k)s and IRAs, IULs have no IRS‑imposed annual contribution limits.
+Still, practical limits are set by the policy design and IRS rules:

-Minimum premium: Set by the insurer to keep the policy in force and cover the cost of insurance
+Minimum premium: required by the insurer to keep the policy in force and cover insurance costs

-Optimal funding range: Most advisors recommend funding an IUL at or near the maximum non-MEC level to maximize cash value accumulation while preserving tax advantages
+Optimal funding: many advisors recommend funding near the maximum non‑MEC level to maximize cash value while preserving tax benefits

 What are the main risks of an IUL for entrepreneurs?

-Caps limit upside participation — if the S&P 500 returns 25% in a year but your policy cap is 12%, you earn 12%.
-Caps can also change over time at the insurer's discretion
+Caps limit gains: if the index returns 25% but your policy cap is 12%, you earn up to the cap; caps may change over time

-Complexity — IUL illustrations can be difficult to interpret; always request a stress-tested illustration showing performance at lower crediting rates (e.g., 4–5%) before purchasing
+Complexity: illustrations can be hard to interpret — always ask for stress‑tested scenarios at conservative crediting rates (e.g., 4–5%)

-Mitigation: Work with an independent, fee-transparent IUL advisor who can design a policy with conservative assumptions and a funding strategy aligned with your business cash flow.
+Mitigation: work with an independent, fee‑transparent IUL advisor who uses conservative assumptions and aligns funding with your business cash flow.

 About the Author